rossmoody/fomo-crypto-calculator/README.md

 ## 2. Startup dev environment

-The site is built using Gatsby and Express to make authenticated API calls to CoinMarket API.
+The site is built using Gatsby and Express to make authenticated API calls to CoinGecko API.

-Start up the Gatsby site which hot reloads changes to the frontend.
+Start up the Gatsby site which hot reloads changes to the frontend at `localhost:8000`.

 ```
 npm start